marjoleinspronk/WorldHappiness/README.md

 Happiness scores were determined by measuring the factors "GDP", "Social Support (Family)", "Life Expectation", "Freedom", "Generosity", and "Trust & Goverment Corruption".

-Below is a map of the world ranking fow 2017, ranging from happiest (Norway, blue) to least happy (Central African Republic, yellow) country:
+Below is a map of the world ranking for 2017, ranging from happiest (Norway, blue) to least happy (Central African Republic, yellow) country:
 <p align="center">
   <img src="images/HappyRankingMap2017.png" width="800" title="Ranking of World Happiness">
 </p>